FilecoinFoundationWeb/filecoin-foundation/src/content/blog/marta-belcher-talks-crypto-privacy-or-lack-thereof-at-consensus-2021.md

 created-on: 2023-04-21T07:28:09.194Z
 updated-on: 2023-04-21T07:28:09.194Z
 published-on: 2023-04-21T07:33:56.200Z
-f_author: Filecoin Foundation
-f_description: Filecoin Foundation Board Chair Marta Belcher participated in a panel discussion on privacy coins at CoinDesk’s Consensus 2021.
+description: Filecoin Foundation Board Chair Marta Belcher participated in a panel discussion on privacy coins at CoinDesk’s Consensus 2021.
-f_featured: false
+featured: false
-f_image:
+image:
   url: /assets/images/64423b080425d3dc88f2efd0_0-ujllypeozzx_ebfb.png
   alt: null
-f_post-date: 2021-06-25T00:00:00.000Z
-tags: blog
-layout: "[blog].html"
 slug: marta-belcher-talks-crypto-privacy-or-lack-thereof-at-consensus-2021
-date: 2023-10-06T13:31:40.451Z
+recommended-posts: []
+metadata: null
 ---

 Filecoin Foundation Board Chair Marta Belcher participated in a panel discussion on privacy coins at _CoinDesk’s_ Consensus 2021.
 She talked about crypto exchanges’ responsibility to protect the rights of their users by requesting warrants before handing over private information.
 “It’s very important for exchanges to have a variety of different policies that advocate for their users, including the ability to, when possible, inform their users of these types of surveillance requests and \[provide\] the \[opportunity\] for users to appeal \[them\],” she said.